pa28/GuiPi/README.md

 The following are the things that I sought to do better on the Raspberry Pi:
-* HamClock, like most Arduino programs (including my own) is based on an endless loop with limited or no event driven architecture.
+* HamClock, like most Arduino programs (including my own), is based on an endless loop with limited or no event driven architecture.
 This is an appropriate design for Arduino, but on a pre-emptive multi-taksing operating system it leads to programs that run flat out